AlecMcG99/dnd-notes/Session notes/Alec/Session 2.md

 - Theres a rumored camp of cultists?? that might be contributing to these killings
 - Jack gives us a map with a mark directly north of [[Odessloe]]
 - Litinus Octoff - Archibishop

+### Fight night
+-  secret door 10 minutes of stairs down to the arena
+- Large arena
+- Lars vs DWAYNE THE ROCK JOHNSON
+- lots of bets against the mantis
+-
+-